Skip to content

 This page solely exists for people with already-modchipped Switch consoles.
 It's not necessary to follow if your modchip installation is working fine as is and could potentially introduce more issues if your modchip installation is experiencing errors or similar.

-Updating your Picofly modchip firmware via picofly toolbox:
+Updating your Picofly modchip firmware via Modchip Toolbox:

-1. Download update.bin and picofly_toolbox_0.2.bin from the link below:
+1. Download modchip_toolbox.bin and update.bin from the links below:

 2. Place update.bin on the root of your SD card.

 • Note: Some Picofly modchips come pre-flashed with a fork of the spacecraft-nx firmware for hwfly modchips (the NO SD screen with the interactive rocket when you turn the Switch on without SD card inserted).
 You should not use this firmware as it is unstable and can cause things like Android/Linux to not boot at all (if relevant to your situation), slow boot times and it can potentially shorten the lifespan of your modchip.
-If you have this firmware version, the Info menu will not report a firmware version and will only show Reading firmware info... and this means that you should update your modchip's firmware.
+If you have this firmware version, the Info menu will report No valid picofly descriptor found.
+Signature: 0x00000000 (expected 0x9cabe959) which means that you should update your modchip's firmware.

-6. Select Update in the Firmware section and wait for it to finish updating the modchip's firmware from update.bin located on the root of your SD card.
+7. Select Update (update.bin) in the Firmware section, press A or power and wait for it to finish updating the modchip's firmware from update.bin located on the root of your SD card.
 (This shouldn't take more than 1-2 seconds.)

 • Note: Updating sdloader is not necessary for Picofly modchips as updating its firmware automatically updates sdloader as well.

-7. Power the console off by pressing any key and selecting Power off, then turn it back on.
+8. Power the console off by navigating to Back under the Return section and selecting Power off, then turn it back on.

 • Glitching and training may take a little longer the first time after flashing but should be fast again afterwards.

-8. Verifying if the firmware update was successful can be done by booting into picofly toolbox (in hekate going to Payloads > picofly_toolbox_0.2.bin) and selecting Info again.
-It should now display the version number as 2.75.
+• Optional: Verifying if the firmware update was successful can be done by booting into modchip_toolbox.bin (in hekate going to Payloads > modchip_toolbox.bin) and selecting Picofly Options... > Info again.
+It should now display the version number as 2.80.

-Updating your Hwfly/SX Series modchip firmware via hwfly toolbox:
+Updating your Hwfly/SX Series modchip firmware via Modchip Toolbox:

 Note